pasumarthi/EVA/Phase2/Readme.md

 Step-9:

 Target Q-values(min of two critic targets), is discounted from next_state(s') to state(s) and added to current state-action reward.(Bellmen eq)
 When the terminal state of the episode is reached, the next state does not exist.
-To show this we use flag 'done', with done being 1 if the state is the terminal state 0 otherwise.
-If we reached end of episode done=1, and right side of plus symbol becomes zero. detatch in pytorch
+To show this we use flag 'done', with done being 1 if the state is the terminal state 0 otherwise. detatch in pytorch

 <p align="center">